Connecting Constructive Notions of Ordinals in Homotopy Type Theory: Introduction

-\begin{itemize} \item We identify axioms for ordinals and ordinal arithmetic that are general enough to be applicable in all situations above, but can still be used to define and derive basic properties such as arithmetic operations being unique (\cref{sec:axiomaticapproach}). \item We define arithmetic operations on Cantor normal forms~\cite{NFXG:three:ord} and prove them uniquely correct with respect to our abstract axiomatisation (\cref{subsec:CNF,sec:CNF}). \item We construct a higher inductive-inductive type of Brouwer trees and their order relation.
-We prove that this order is both wellfounded and extensional, properties which do not hold simultaneously for previous definitions of ordinals based on Brouwer trees (as far as we are aware).
-Further, we define arithmetic operations on Brouwer trees, and show that they are uniquely correct (\cref{subsec:Brouwer-as-HIIT,sec:HIIT}). \item We prove that also the ``set-theoretic'' notion of ordinals~\cite[Section 10.3]{hott-book} satisfies our axiomatisation of addition and multiplication, and give constructive ``taboos'', showing that many operations on these ordinals are not possible constructively (\cref{subsec:bookords,sec:bookords}). \item We relate and connect these different notions of ordinals by constructing order preserving embeddings from more decidable notions into less decidable ones (\cref{sec:interpretations}). \end{itemize}
+\paragraph*{Contributions} \begin{itemize} \item We identify an axiomatic framework for ordinals and ordinal arithmetic that we use to compare the situations above in the setting of homotopy type theory. \item We define arithmetic operations on Cantor normal forms~\cite{NFXG:three:ord} and prove them uniquely correct with respect to our abstract axiomatisation.
+This notion of correctness has not been verified for Cantor normal forms previously, as far as we know. \item We construct a higher inductive-inductive type of Brouwer trees, and prove that their order is both wellfounded and extensional --- properties which do not hold simultaneously for previous definitions of ordinals based on Brouwer trees.
+Further, we define arithmetic operations, and show that they are uniquely correct. \item We prove that the ``set-theoretic'' notion of ordinals~\cite[Section 10.3]{hott-book} satisfies our axiomatisation of addition and multiplication, and give constructive ``taboos'', showing that many operations on these ordinals are not possible constructively. \item We relate and connect these different notions of ordinals by constructing order preserving embeddings from more decidable notions into less decidable ones. \end{itemize}